-Meet with new advisees during NSO to select courses for Blocks Two and Three and Four.
+- Meet with new advisees during NSO to select courses for Blocks Two through Four.

 - First-year students need to select a ‘W” course sometime during the first six blocks of their first year.
 The earlier the better, especially if the student was not a strong student in high school or shows hesitancy around writing.